thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ## Step 5: Install NixOS with Your Configuration

-### If you used Calamares installer:
+### If Using Calamares

-1. Boot into your newly installed NixOS system
+1. Boot into the new system.
-2. Open a terminal and continue with Step 2 (Clone Dotfiles Repository)
+2. Proceed to Step 2 (Clone Dotfiles Repository).

-### If you used manual installation:
+### If Using Manual Installation

-1. Install NixOS with your configuration:
+1. Install:

    ```bash
    nixos-install --flake .#asus-linux
    ```

-2. Set a root password when prompted
+2. Set root password when prompted.
 3. Reboot:

    ```bash
    reboot
    ```

 ## Step 6: Post-Installation

-1. Log in with your user account
+1. Log in with your user account.

-2. Verify ASUS services are running:
+2. Verify ASUS services:

    ```bash
    systemctl status asusd